mrciolino/wiki-backup/timeline.md

 -
 - [Preparing for the Githyanki War](/Events/githyanki-war-preparation)
 - Creation of Mortis Lux HQ
 - The party returns to the underwater elven city beneath the ofean on Ereriad.
-Adalynn casts her Moving Mountains 10th level spell to raise the city into the sky.
+Adalynn casts her Moving Mountains 10th level spell to raise the city and some of the surrounding forest into the sky.
+The city itself was a massive city built atop a mountain.
+The city itself was surrounded by massive stone docks, except for the region behind the castle which consisted of a large wooded area.
 Then Adalynn uses a powerful 10th level spell of her own creation to carve out a demiplane of her own from the deep ethereal, using part of her soul to anchor the plane to multiple other worlds.
 She then inserts the mountain city into the demiplane, creating a secure private world to be used as Mortis Lux's HQ.
+- By shaping the demiplane using her own soul as the anchor in combination with the soul of Dio the map and his planar power, Adalynn had complete control over the plane.
+She had power over the plane similar to the power a god has over their divine realm.
+She could permit and deny teleportation to the realm, and using Gate, could open portals of varying size to permit entry that way.
+- With the realm complete, the party got to work exploring the castle and exterminating any remaining unwanted creatures within the realm.
+The party cleared the castle and proceeded to the woodlands that were part of the flying island.
+Within this area they found plentiful wildlife and Adalynn even found an old dragon's nest.
 - [The Githyanki War](/Events/githyanki-war) and fall of Vlaakith's Empire.
 - Meeting Obox-Ob
 - [Saving the Sun](/Events/saving-the-sun)